vasudhaktippari/Automation_Exercise_Project/README.md

-Automation Project A1
+# Automation Testing of Ecommerce WEB Application Project

-Overview
+## Overview

-This is a Maven-based UI test automation project using Java 17 + TestNG and the Page Object Model (POM).
+This is a *Maven-based E-commerce test automation project* using **Java, Selenium WebDriver, and TestNG**.
-It includes test scripts, reusable page objects/utilities, test data, dated reports, and screenshots.
+It includes Page Object–based automation scripts and TestNG test cases for end-to-end flows.
+**Reports** (TestNG/Extent) and **screenshots** are generated automatically after each run.

-Project Structure
+## Project Structure

 Automation_project_A1/
 ├─ pom.xml                         # Maven build & dependencies
 ├─ testng.xml                      # Test suite configuration